obonaventure/cnp3/Missions/S9/routing2.rst

     A stub connected to one provider

-2 Consider, now, as shown in the figure below that the stub AS is now connected also to provider `AS789`.
+2 Consider, now, as shown in the figure below that the stub AS is now also connected to provider `AS789`.
 Via which provider will the packets destined to `194.100.10.0/23` will be received by `AS4567` ?
-Propose a modification to the BGP configuration of `AS123` ?
+Should `AS123` change its configuration ?

  .. figure:: fig/BGP-figs-002-c.png
     :align: center